Ziabar Rural District

 Ziabar Rural District (دهستان ضیابر) is in Ziabar District of Sowme'eh Sara County, Gilan province, Iran.
-Its capital is the village of Chakuvar.
-The previous capital of the rural district was the village of Ziabar.
+Its capital is the village of Chakuvar The previous capital of the rural district was the village of Ziabar, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population (as a part of the Central District) was 11,387 in 3,234 households.
 There were 10,939 inhabitants in 3,416 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 9,866 in 3,374 households.
-The most populous of its 33 villages was Ziabar, with 3,603 people.
+The most populous of its 33 villages was Ziabar (now a city), with 3,603 people.

-After the census, the rural district was separated from the district in the formation of Ziabar District.
+In 2021, the rural district was separated from the district in the formation of Ziabar District.